-The idea of a beautiful dress first takes shape inside the mind of a Fashion Illustrator who translates it on paper with an eye capturing details by sketching, drawing and painting.
-In a highly coveted career of a fashion illustrator, you can carve your niche by fine tuning your fashion fundamentals and translating fashion concepts into a realizable fashion attire.
+The idea of a beautiful dress first takes shape inside the mind of a Fashion Illustrator who translates it on paper with an eye capturing details by sketching, drawing, and painting.
+In a highly coveted career as a fashion illustrator, you can carve your niche by fine-tuning your fashion fundamentals and translating fashion concepts into a realizable fashion attire.

-With this short certification course, you can get an insight into various illustration techniques like photo analysis technique, drawing fashion figures, rendering the designs and many such advanced ideas of capturing a fashion idea into a stunning dress.
+With this short certification course, you can get an insight into various illustration techniques like photo analysis techniques, drawing fashion figures, rendering the designs, and many such advanced ideas of capturing a fashion idea into a stunning dress.
 Come, learn the craft with the masters who teach you how to depict the best fashion visuals with the most updated tools of Fashion Illustration.

 - Course Highlights

 - Duration- 6 weeks